40 days of national prayer until pentecost

 Some states may also choose to designate one shared day during the week for churches across the state to gather for prayer outside the walls at the same time.

-Celebrate Hope, Mercy, and Justice
+Celebrate Pentecost, Hope, Mercy, and Justice

 Equip Your Church